Lucy Scott Senior Editorial Manager

 Steer clear of disposable glasses and invest in stackable, lightweight reusable ones to give your picnic a pop of colour.
 No little ones invited?
 Coloured glass is a great option.
 And don’t overlook jugs – choose a joyful, coloured design and we guarantee you’ll use it on repeat.

 A decent picnic blanket is the bedrock of any successful picnic.
-Look for ones that are hardwearing and easy to machine wash.
+Look for ones that are hard-wearing and easy to machine wash.
 Equally important is a picnic hamper to keep snacks safely squish-free, or a cool bag for a chilled glass of something lovely.

 If you’re having a grown-up picnic, elevate your afternoon by accessorising with soft furnishings, outdoor lighting and speakers.
 We like draping festoon lights up high and dotting lanterns around to make the most of those dusky summer evenings.

-Cushions & seating
+Cushions and seating

 Add a little extra comfort to your picnic by layering with a mixture of outdoors cushions, pouffes or even low-level seating – ideal if you have older guests.
 The super organised among us may even want to throw in a folding picnic chair.
 And relax...